atiq-cs/MS-Azure-Demos/P2_SpeechToText/README.md

     info : Package 'Microsoft.CognitiveServices.Speech' is compatible with all the specified frameworks in project 'D:\P2_SpeechRecognition\P2_SpeechRecognition.csproj'. info : PackageReference for package 'Microsoft.CognitiveServices.Speech' version '0.5.0' added to file 'D:\P2_SpeechRecognition\P2_SpeechRecognition.csproj'.

-Then we build/run we say something when the console asks so,
+Then, we build/run the console application and we say something for speech recognition when the console asks to do so,

     $ dotnet run
     Say something...